yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 The ''/etc/ppp/chap-secrets'' file contains a list of usernames and passwords for use by ''pppd''.

-/!\ For the ''bin'' build of !OpenWrt, the file may start out being a symbolic link to /rom, if so remove the link and create a new file, ''chmod 600''.
+/!\ For the ''bin'' and ''pptp'' builds of !OpenWrt, the file will start out being a symbolic link to a template in ''/rom'', so remove the link, copy the template, and make sure it is ''chmod 600''.

 Add the following to the ''/etc/ppp/chap-secrets'' file:
 {{{
 DOMAIN\\Username peer_name Password *}}}

+There are four fields separated by spaces:

-Substitute ''DOMAIN\\Username''.
+ * substitute ''DOMAIN\\Username''.
 It is important that this match the ''name'' in the ''/etc/ppp/peers/peer_name'' file above.
 So, if no ''DOMAIN\\'' was used, do not enter one here either.

-Substitute ''peer_name'' with whatever you used for ''remotename'' in the ''/etc/ppp/peers/peer_name'' file.
+ * substitute ''peer_name'' with whatever you used for ''remotename'' in the ''/etc/ppp/peers/peer_name'' file.

-Substitute ''Password'' with the password given to you by the owner of the PPTP server.
+ * substitute ''Password'' with the password given to you by the owner of the PPTP server.
 If the password contains blanks or special characters, enclose it in double-quotes, "like this".

-The asterisk tells ''pppd'' that this tunnel may use any IP address.
+ * the asterisk tells ''pppd'' that this tunnel may use any IP address.
 Normally the PPTP server determines the address.

 == Testing a Tunnel ==